ricoandreaslepp/CTF/index.md

 A little more complicated this time around, even though it's still an easy challenge.

 So from the name of the challenge and the downloaded file we can conclude that it's some sort of git repository.
 In the folder itself we find a _flag.txt_ file that has been redacted.
-By moving into the _gitIsGood_ folder and running <code>git show</code> on Kali we get the flag from the logs that was first entered into the repo.
+By moving into the _gitIsGood_ folder and running <code>git show</code> on Kali we get the flag from the _logs_.

 <code>flag{protect_your_git}</code>